go-aah/docs/app-config.md

 ```

 ### header
-HTTP header name to set generated Request ID.
-If request has already has HTTP header then it does not generate one.
+HTTP header name for generated Request ID.
+If request already has HTTP header then it does not generate one.

 Default value is `X-Request-Id`.
 ```bash